 The first 3 bits of TCI field represent the CoS priority, which ranges from 0 to 7.
-CoS priority is used to guarantee QoS on the Layer 2 network.
+The CoS priority is used to guarantee QoS on the Layer 2 network.

-Figure 3-11 Structure of a CoS priority packet
+Figure 3-10 Structure of a CoS priority packet

 Bits: 0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7

-Tag protocol identifier
+Т ag pr rotoc ol ide əntifi er

 CoS 6 Prie ority CFI VLA N ID

-The value for local priority is based on the DSCP value or CoS value of a packet.
+The value of the local priority is based on the DSCP value or CoS value of a packet.
 It can be configured according to interface trust status and packet types.

-• Port trust-based traffic classification and ACL/class mapping-based traffic classification are exclusive.
-The later configuration takes effect.

-- Configurations for QoS trust status and policy trust status are exclusive.
+- Port trust-based traffic classification and ACL/class mapping-based traffic classification are exclusive.
+The later configuration takes effect. - Configurations for QoS trust status and policy trust status are exclusive.
 The later configuration takes effect. - Global QoS and interface QoS are used for different devices.
 They cannot be configured concurrently on the same device.

-3.5.5 Queue scheduling
+3.5.4 Queue scheduling